KuyaJasper/TeamProfileGenerator/README.md

 # Team Profile Generator

 # Desctiption
-For this application, we used a command line prompts with inquirer to create an html page.
+For this application, we used command line prompts with inquirer to create an html page.

 # Table of Contents
   * [Installation](#Installation)